- 6.7.1 Explain the meaning of Stokes’ theorem.

 [T] Use a CAS and let Use Stokes’ theorem to compute the surface integral of curl F over surface S with inward orientation consisting of cube with the right side missing.

-Let S be ellipsoid oriented counterclockwise and let F be a vector field with component functions that have continuous partial derivatives.
+Let S be ellipsoid oriented outward and let F be a vector field with component functions that have continuous partial derivatives.
+Compute

 Let S be the part of paraboloid with Verify Stokes’ theorem for vector field